ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa5.md

   If there is a tie, return the _earliest_ string with the longest length.

-  Also create a file called `longest-transcript.txt` that shows your `Longest` program called with the examples above and with three _others_ of your design, including one with a tie.
+  Also create a file called `longest-transcript.txt` that shows your `Longest` program called with the examples above and three _other_ uses of `java Longest` of your design, including one with a tie.
 Copy/paste the output from your terminal to make this file.

 - In a file called `Stats.java`, write a class called `Stats`.
 It should have a main method which has a different effect depending on the first command line